hudson155/kairo/bom-full/README.md

 ## External libraries

-The following external libraries are included in this BOM:
+The following external libraries are included in this BOM.

 - `io.arrow-kt:arrow-stack`
 - `io.insert-koin:koin-bom`